 The Rose Garden is a designated Learning Support base in the heart of the school grounds.
 It comprises of two offices for use by department staff, two fully equipped classrooms with SMART boards, a suite of laptops, WiFi access and a large meeting room.
 The base is open from 8am to 5pm daily so that pupils and teachers can access specialist teachers, facilities and the wide variety of resources.

 The School recognises the needs for Staff INSET on issues of SEND provision and incorporates this within the plans for full Staff INSET.
 In addition, an awareness of SEND issues is part of all new Staff Inductions and addressed appropriately at regular staff and pupil assessment meetings.
-The Head of Pupil Progress also provides INSET to PGCE pupils and NQTs on the staff.
+The Director of Pastoral Care also provides INSET to PGCE pupils and NQTs on the staff.

 All teaching staff and support staff that work with pupils in the school are provided with general or specific training on meeting the needs of SEND.
 Occasionally, specialised training will be necessary to support the needs of a particular pupil.
 This will be provided to those staff most directly involved with the student.
 Training may be delivered in school, by specialist services working with a particular pupil.

 Learning Support lessons are provided within the normal fee structure where the school deems the support necessary for progression to be made.
 The school will decide on the most appropriate level of support and groupings in order to facilitate this progression.
 Assessment by outside professionals is funded by the parent.